PeterEriksson/Countries-app-main/README.md

-# 🌎 REST Countries API with color theme switcher
+# 🌎 REST Countries app
  Challenge from frontendmentor.io.
  Working with the rest sountries api, info + detailed info about all countries is presented.
+Color theme switcher to toggle between light and dark mode.

 LINK TO CHALLENGE: https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca